 Long story short, the US tourist visa application process is a lot easier than the Schengen visa.
 Both Miguel and I got 10 years of validity in our US visa.
 I will share my US tourist visa application experience in Stockholm, and Miguel’s US tourist visa application in Manila.

 US Tourist Visa Application

 The US Embassy only requires a few documents necessary for your visa application.
 Depending on where you live & where you have strong ties, you can find detailed instructions about the visa application at http://www.ustraveldocs.com/ then select your specific location.

 Each country has different visa application steps and requirements, so it’s necessary that you know where you are applying.
 Prepare and pay $160 for your visa application.
 It’s quite expensive for a visa application, but it’ll be worth it in the end.
-Especially when they granted you a 10-year multiple entries visa!
+Especially when they granted you a 10-year multiple entry visa!

 Before you schedule an interview, you need to pay and submit the DS-160 application form.
-Review the form first before filling it out and submitting out.
+Review the form first before filling it out and submitting it out.
 You only need to provide the correct information and answers to the questions.
 Here’s a sample DS-160 application form.

 Interview at the US Embassy in Manila, Philippines

 Miguel’s appointment is at 7:15 AM, but he arrived early at the embassy.
 You should arrive 15 minutes before your appointment.
 At exactly 7:00 AM, the guard called those with an appointment at 7:15 AM, and he checked the schedule confirmation.